-Turning Point is open and focused on maintaining support for its existing clients and people seeking support.
+Turning Point is open and focused on providing support for people seeking help to manage addiction.
+We remain available to help both existing clients and people seeking support.

-We understand that people may be experiencing mixed emotions about the reviewing of restrictions.
-There may be relief about being less isolated, or anxiety about the uncertainty and continued vigilance that will be part of the weeks ahead.
+We understand that people may be experiencing anxiety due to the implementation of these restrictions, and the uncertainty that will be part of the weeks ahead.
 We recognise that now is still a challenging time, so please continue to check in with how you are feeling, maintain healthy habits, and reach out for support where needed.